 2. Organize similar items together

-Garage sale buyers want to see what you have to offer them.
+Garage sale shoppers want to see what you have to offer them.
 If your sale is messy and items are strewn about everywhere, customers can get frustrated and give up.
 In fact, some of them won’t even stop for your sale, if they can’t get a clear picture of what you’re selling from the street.

 Try to keep electronics together, hang clothes on a portable clothing rack, and so on.
 The more your buyers items your buyer can see, the more they will buy.